 In addition to our partner activities, we are also assisting MareCet with funding for their flagship initiative, the Langkawi Dolphin Research, on Indo-Pacific Humpback Dolphins and Indo-Pacific Finless Porpoises.
 The project investigates the distribution, abundance, ranging patterns, social structure, behaviours and acoustic ecology of these marine mammals, as well as their interactions with humans.

-We have transplanted numerous coral frames and over 300 coral nubbins into Datai Bay reef to boost the coral population as well as inserted 5 Artificial Reefs and will continue to build on this.
-Artificial Reefs are large steel devices providing a safe haven for fish to feed and populate as well as a settlement site for coral larvae and rehabilitated corals from our Coral Nursery at The Datai Langkawi, where vulnerable corals are cared for until they are healthy enough to be returned to the sea.
+We’ve transplanted numerous coral frames and coral nubbins into Datai Bay reef to boost the coral population, as well as inserted 5 Artificial Reefs, and will continue to build on this.
+Artificial Reefs are large steel devices providing a haven for fish to feed and populate as well as a settlement site for coral larvae.
+The Coral Nursery and Fish Tank help to provide a regenerative environment for coral fragments broken off reefs by boats or other human activity.
+Here, guests can also learn about marine life in Datai Bay.
+The corals rescued are rehabilitated in the Coral Nursery for up to six months before they are replanted onto the artificial reefs.

-We are working with the Department of Fisheries Malaysia (DOF) to help us reach local fishers and work with them to adopt a whole-systems thinking on marine environments and to raise awareness of the benefits of sustainable fishing.
+We’re working with the Department of Fisheries Malaysia (DOF) to help us reach local fishers and work with them to adopt a whole-systems thinking on marine environments and to raise awareness of the benefits of sustainable fishing.
 The Artificial Reefs deployed at Datai Bay were designed to support sustainable fishing practices.
-Over 90 local head fishers have already participated in engagement sessions held with the DOF to promote sustainable fishing.
+Over 90 local head fishers have participated in engagement sessions with the DOF to promote sustainable fishing.